priyammaz/Reinforcement-Learning/README.md

 ## Setup:
 ###  Setting Up Environment
-Install anaconda on your computer and use the following commands to build the environment
+Install anaconda on your computer and use the following commands to build the environment.
+This will do the following:
+- Create a **conda** environment called gym with Python 3.8
+- Install requirements for testing (with the exception of Pytorch)
+- Install preloaded games found in /roms folder

 ```
-conda create --name "gym_atari" p*ython=3.8
-conda install pip
-pip install -r requirements.txt
+bash setup.sh
 ```

 ### Setting up Pytorch